-Substance Abuse Prevention and Treatment Fund - to account for sales tax revenues (non-dedicated) collected from the sale of alcoholic beverages under Chapter 64H; used for substance abuse treatment and prevention services.
-In November 2010, the sales tax on alcoholic beverages was repealed via referendum, effective January 1, 2011.
-As of that date, no monthly sales tax revenue has been deposited in the Substance Abuse Fund.
+Substance Abuse Prevention and Treatment Fund - to account for sales tax revenues (non-dedicated) collected from the sale of alcoholic beverages, with the funds used for substance abuse treatment and prevention services.
+In November

+2010, the sales tax on alcoholic beverages was repealed via referendum, effective January 1, 2011, but the fund itself was not repealed.